Antonio Area Freeway System

 being investigated by TxDOT.
 The map below shows the proposed

-tollway locations in San Antonio as of the end of 2009.
+tollway locations in San Antonio in that 2009 plan.

 - US 281 North